sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - L3 interface on MLAG ports will have vMAC generated from VRRP algorithm using the same IP address assigned to the L3 LIF (logical interface)；(Not supported currently)
 - ARP resolution and ARP response packet sync-up between MC-LAG peers
 - FDB sync-up between MC-LAG peers
-- Support MC-LAG routed port or MC-LAG L2 port joining L3 vlan interface
+- Support pure L2 MC-LAG port and MC-LAG L3 routed port or MC-LAG L2 port joining L3 vlan interface

 > [caveat: vlan interface does not go down when the last port in the
 > vlan goes down, need further discussion in the community with
 > regarding the 1Q or 1D model]

+The features below are not supported currently, may provide solutions in future releases.

+- More consistency checking, both between peer switches and MLAG port channels configured on the switches, e.g. port speed configuration
+- Peer-link with a detection mechanism, and with robust "split brain" detection
+- Configurable peer master/slave roles for the peer switches
+- VRRP/VARP for active/active gateway redundency
+- Add feature support across MLAGs (e.g. STP, IGMP snooping, DHCP Relay)
+- Make sure isolation ACL is installed in the ASIC table before MCLAG enabled portchannel is active

 # 5. Brief introduction of ICCPd